MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/basic-auth-connect-to-scc-powershell.md

 ## See also

-The cmdlets that you use in this topic are Windows PowerShell cmdlets.
-For more information about these cmdlets, see the following topics.
+The cmdlets that you use in this article are Windows PowerShell cmdlets.
+For more information about these cmdlets, see the following articles.

 - [Get-Credential](https://docs.microsoft.com/powershell/module/microsoft.powershell.security/get-credential)
 - [New-PSSession](https://docs.microsoft.com/powershell/module/microsoft.powershell.core/new-pssession)